 The towns of Khatgal and Khankh are situated on the southern and northern shore of the lake and a ferryboat operates between the two towns.
 Varied ethnic groups including Khalkha, Buriat and Darkhat people inhabit the nearby forest and mountainous region, and the Tsaatan reindeer herders live in the north-west of the lake.

 68 species of mammals, including ibex, argali sheep, elk, reindeer, musk deer, brown bear, lynx, marten, wolf, beaver, moose, 244 species of birds inhabit the lake and its surrounding area and the lake itself is habitat for 9 species of fish, including Siberian grayling and lenok.

 |The Darkhatiin Hotgor Depression|

-The large depression of Darkhatiin Hotgor is located to west of the Huvsgul Lake between the Horidol Saridag range and Ulaan Taiga Uul Mountain.
+The large depression of Darkhatiin Hotgor is located to the west of the Huvsgul Lake between the Horidol Saridag range and Ulaan Taiga Uul Mountain.
 There are a number of lakes, including Targan, Narmai and Tsagaan and extensive marshes in the depression.
 A number of small streams empty into Tsagaan Nuur Lake, the largest lake in the depression and the only river that exits the lake is Shishged River, the country’s northernmost river and well-known for its strong stream.

 |The Reindeer People (Tsaatan)|

-The Tsaatan (meaning “reindeer herders” in Mongolia) are one of Mongolia’s most fascinating ethnic peoples.
+The Tsaatan (meaning “reindeer herders” in Mongolia) is one of Mongolia’s most fascinating ethnic peoples.
 They live in the rugged taiga-forested mountain areas to the north west of Lake Huvsgul and north of Darkhatiin Hotgor Depression.
 These taiga forest dwellers use reindeer for transporting supplies, riding, and milk, and are only rarely used for meat.